satyamsingh07/tip-tuesday/React-props-destructuring/Readme.md

 ```
 ```
 - It’s not a big difference in such a small component, but in a React component with dozens of props, destructuring can be a big deal for readability.

--There's one more way of destructuring where we don't have to use the word props at all.
+##### There's one more way of destructuring where we don't have to use the word props at all.
 The code for the same can be found in the index.js file.

 #### Property
 - Props Destructuring